enaut/py3exiv2/py3exiv2/doc/_build/html/_sources/api.txt

 pyexiv2.xmp
 ###########

-This module provide the classes :class:`XmpTag` and :class:`XmpValueError` and the following three functions to handle the XMP name spaces.
+This module provides the classes :class:`XmpTag` and :class:`XmpValueError` and the following three functions to handle the XMP name spaces.

 .. function:: pyexiv2.xmp.register_namespace(name, prefix)